epayet/JobRunner/README.md

 ## Description

 This is a simple asynchronous job runner written in Python.
-It uses redis as a queue system (possibility to stock in memory too).
+It uses Redis as a queue system and docker to easily create containers.
 A producer add a job description in queue looking like this :

 ```json
 {